 - 7.1 The evaluation of the performance of the board and its committees should take place at least every 2 years in line with a clearly established procedure.
 The evaluation exercise should be led by the chairman and its results discussed by the board.
 The chairman should act on the results of the performance evaluation by addressing the weaknesses of the board.
 The board should also evaluate the performance of its chairman.
-This should be led by the independent vice-chairman, if appointed, or by another non-executive board member. - 7.2 The board should briefly describe in the annual corporate governance statement how the performance evaluation of the board and its committees has been conducted.
+This should be led by the independent vice-chairman, if appointed, or by another non-executive board member. - 7.2 The non-executive board members should convene periodically without the executive members in order to evaluate the latter's performance and discuss their remuneration. - 7.3 The board should briefly describe in the annual corporate governance statement how the performance evaluation of the board and its committees has been conducted.